Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Numerical Case Studies

 Here we analyze the cost of operating the system with control-OPF and compare it with OPF under random uncertainty in renewable power generations.
 To that end, the simulations in this section are performed as follows: Initially, the power generation from renewables is $\mP^0_R$, $\mQ^0_R$, then right after $t>0$, a random disturbance has been added and the power output from renewables are given as: $P'_R + Q'_R =(1+\delta_R)(P^0_R + Q^0_R) + w_R(t)$, where $\delta_R$ represent the severity of the disturbance, $\m w_R(t)$ is the random noise as shown in Fig. \ref{fig:random_renew}, and $P'_R$, $Q'_R$ are the updated power output from renewables after the disturbance.
 With that in mind, we carry out ten simulations and for each simulation, the value for $\delta_R$ is selected randomly in $[-0.01,0.03]$ for case 9 and case 14, for case 39 it is in $[-0.001,0.01]$, while for case 57 it is chosen randomly in $[-0.01,0.02]$.

 To that end, from Tab. \ref{tab:cost_cost_caseB} we can see that the difference between system operating cost with control-OPF and by just running OPF are close to each other.
-This means that control-OPF not only ensures transient stability of the system via realtime feedback---which can be verified from Fig. \ref{fig:omega_caseB}, we can see that all the generator frequencies goes back to its equilibrium after large disturbance in load demand, but also makes sure that the power redistribution from the generators after a large disturbance is such that it is close to OPF cost.
-In Fig. \ref{fig:const_case39_caseB} we also illustrate for the 39-bus test system the active power output of generator 2, reactive power output of generators 1 to 4, line flows of a couple of transmission lines, and modulus of bus voltages for all ten simulations.
+Again the extra cost observed in the case of control-OPF is the system regulation cost and results in the improvement of system transient stability for all the test systems.
+This means that control-OPF not only ensures transient stability of the system via realtime feedback---which can also be verified from Fig. \ref{fig:omega_caseB}, we can see that all the generator frequencies quickly converge to their equilibrium after large disturbance, but also makes sure that the power redistribution from the generators after a disturbance is such that it is close to OPF cost.
+In Fig. \ref{fig:const_case39_caseB} we also illustrate for the 39-bus test system the active power output of generator 2, the reactive power output of generators 1 to 4, line flows of a couple of transmission lines, and modulus of bus voltages for all ten simulations.
 We can clearly see that for every random renewable uncertainty, the generator power output, line flows, and bus voltages are within their prescribed limits.
 Thus ensuring that the system constraints are satisfied.

 These results can also be corroborated from Tab. \ref{tab:Constraints_caseB}, from which we can observe that for all test systems, the instantaneous active/reactive power outputs and transmission \textit{to} and \textit{from} line flows are less/greater than their respective maximum/minimum limits.
-Notice that the reason it satisfies all the system constraints is because the proposed control-OPF make sure that the system is transiently stable (in term of Lyapunov stability) and it inherently encodes the algebraic constraints (power balance and generator stator constraints) of power system in its feedback control architecture.
-To that end, since the proposed control-OPF satisfies all the system constraints and the overall system cost after a large disturbance in load and renewable is close to the cost obtained from OPF.
-Then the need to solve OPF after 5-10 minutes in the tertiary layer (or economic dispatch layer) of the power system can be eliminated.
-This is because the control-OPF acts in realtime through feedback provided by the PMUs and it also ensures system stability as discussed in Sec. \ref{sec:NDAE_control}.
+Notice that the reason it satisfies all the system constraints is because the proposed control-OPF makes sure that the system is stable (in terms of $\mathcal{H}_\infty$ and Lyapunov stability) and it inherently encodes the algebraic constraints (power balance and generator stator constraints) of power system in its feedback control architecture.

-We note that other types of dispatch problems are still needed, even if the control approach presented herein was able to yield cost-optimal schedules.\footnote{This in reality, cannot happen.
-The proposed controller yields robust generator setpoints without knowing the deviations in loads and renewables, and hence it is expected that it should cost more---there can never be a free lunch.}